panteleimon-a/progtech/instructions.md

 - **CMake Flexibility**: Use `-G "NMake Makefiles"` instead of `-G "MinGW Makefiles"` if using MSVC.
 Ask Copilot for alternative generators if needed.
 - **Safety**: Always review Copilot’s suggested code or commands, as they may contain errors.
 Terminal Chat does not auto-execute commands, giving you control.
 - **Limitations**: Copilot is optimized for coding tasks.
 Non-coding queries may yield inaccurate responses.
 Use English for best results.
+- **Troubleshooting**:
-- **Troubleshooting**: If authentication fails, clear stored auth tokens in Terminal Chat settings and re-authenticate.
-Check the [Windows Terminal repository](https://github.com/microsoft/terminal) for issues or updates.
+   - If Terminal Chat authentication fails, clear stored auth tokens in Settings and re-authenticate.
+   - If MinGW-w64 commands fail, verify the PATH and test with a simple program as shown above.
+   - Check the [Windows Terminal repository](https://github.com/microsoft/terminal) or [MinGW-w64 wiki](http://mingw-w64.org/doku.php) for additional help.